imagej/imagej.github.io/pages/BigStitcher_AutoLoader.md

   - Finally, you can choose the **export path**, i.e. the directory the .h5 file(s) are saved to.

-{% capture includecontent %} Be aware that re-saving a multi-terabyte dataset *may take several hours*.
-However, since most processing steps of BigStitcher can be done on downsampled versions of the data, this will save you a lot of time down the road. {% endcapture %}
+{% include sidebox-right content='Be aware that re-saving a multi-terabyte dataset ""may take several hours"".
+However, since most processing steps of BigStitcher can be done on downsampled versions of the data, this will save you a lot of time down the road. ' %}

-{% include info-box content=includecontent %}

 ![Options for re-saving as multi-resolution HDF5.](BigStitcherAutoLoader5.png